dannsam/xenko-docs/manual/get-started/create-a-project.md

 Xenko creates the project and opens it in Game Studio.
 For more information, see [Game Studio](../game-studio/index.md).

-## Create a project from a sample
+## Create a project from a sample or template

-Xenko provides two types of sample project:

- * **Feature showcase samples** demonstrate a specific feature.
- * **Mini-game samples** demonstrate how to use different modules to create a simple game.
+Xenko includes several sample projects demonstrating each part of the engine (2D, 3D, sprites, fonts, UI, audio, input, etc).
+It also includes template games to help you make your own game.

-To create a project from a sample:
+To create a project from a sample or template:

  1. Open the **New Project** dialog.